Another misty scene

 July 8: I got started around 10:30 this morning, but only drove about a half mile before my first stop.
 I turned in to Richardson Grove Redwood State Park, stopping first at the visitor center.
 I then walked a short, signed loop trail through the grove.
 There are a lot of good size trees, and lots of tall ones.
 It's much dryer in this location than the redwood grove I visited near the Russian River.
 There's hardly any moss on dead logs and stumps.
 The Eel River runs through the park, and there are many public camping spaces near the river, but outside the actual grove.
 I spent a little over an hour there, then continued on to my destination, where I arrived around noon.

 I am in Shelter Cove, on the "Lost Coast" of California.
 Where Highway 1 angles inland to join US 101, there are no more roads along the coast until 101 goes into Eureka.
-There are few roads, and few people.
+In fact, there are few roads and few people in the entire area.
 Between the ocean and the Eel River drainage is the King Range, which goes up a little over 4,000 feet at the highest point.
 This is a BLM preserve, with hiking trails, and only the most primitive roads and camping.
 Since the shortest trail in the preserve is over five miles, I didn't do any hiking here.

 There is one "good" road into this area, and it is steep, narrow and winding.
 It goes up from Redway off Highway 101 near Garberville, and over the King Range.
 It's only about 25 miles from Highway 101 to Shelter Cove, but it takes a good hour.
 The RV park manager said that other roads on the map that lead from here to Highway 101 are partly dirt and gravel, and not well maintained.